prog4biol/pfb2024/workshops/NGS/README.md

     # Then filter reads with `samtools view` to output to a new BAM
     # file, selecting _for_ reads that are properly-paired and
     # _removing_ the poor-quality reads:
-    $ samtools view -b -f3 -F3852 SRR21901339.srt.bam >SRR21901339.proper.bam
+    $ samtools view -b -f3 -F3852 SRR21901339.srt.bam >SRR21901339.srt.proper.bam

     # Now, index the new BAM file:
-    $ samtools index SRR21901339.proper.bam
+    $ samtools index SRR21901339.srt.proper.bam
     ```
     > *NOTE*: Execute `samtools flags` without arguments for help with bit flags.

 12. Run the GATK HaplotypeCaller to call variants using the final filtered BAM file, set `--min-base-quality-score` to the value you determined in *Problem 10*. **NOTE**: Run GATK in the backgound (i.e., `nohup gatk HaplotypeCaller ... &`) or open a second terminal window and work on Problems 13 and 14 while GATK is running.
     ```bash
-    ./gatk-4.3.0.0/gatk HaplotypeCaller \
+    ./gatk-4.6.0.0/gatk HaplotypeCaller \
          --minimum-mapping-quality 30 \
          --min-base-quality-score ${YOUR_MINIMUM_BASE_QUALITY_SCORE} \
          --read-validation-stringency SILENT \
+         --sample-ploidy 1 \
          --reference Ecoli.fasta \
-         --input SRR21901339.proper.bam \
+         --input SRR21901339.srt.proper.bam \
          --output SRR21901339.vcf
     ```
-    > *NOTE*: Execute `./gatk-4.3.0.0/gatk HaplotypeCaller --help` for more options.
+    > *NOTE*: Execute `./gatk-4.6.0.0/gatk HaplotypeCaller --help` for more options.

-13. Use the `samtools depth` command to calculate the per-site read depths across the genome (execute `samtools depth` without arguments for more details) and output to a file.
-The output file will contain three columns: the chromosome name, position (1-based), and read depth.
+13. Use the `samtools depth` command to calculate the per-site read depths across the genome and output to a file.
+The output file will contain three columns:
+    1. Chromosome name,
+    2. Position (1-based), and
+    3. Depth of coverage.

     For example:
     ```
     chrI	1	15
     chrI	2	15